v370r/SalesAnalysis/README.md

 # SalesAnalysis
-this is my first Data science project that i learnt from keith Gulli
+this is my first Data science project